At the core of the CA experience is a deep investment in

 cultivating enduring, meaningful human relationships.

-These advisor and advisee relationships are meaningful, not only for the way they root the academic experience in human experience, but also for the way they forge friendships that often last a lifetime.
+Advising is meaningful not only for the way it roots the academic experience in human experience, but also for forging mentorships that often last a lifetime.